trjahnke/corgi_texter/README.md

 ## ToDo
-- [ ] Add walk through in readme about getting the Twilio section setup
+- [ ] Add automatic ping to keep the server awake
 - [ ] Allow users to see post edit history
 - [ ] Add column for last login
 - [ ] Use and implement the is_active boolean